Battlestar Galactica (1978 TV series): Real-world criticism

-Follow-on projects
+Follow-up projects

 In 1999, Richard Hatch (who had played Apollo) released a trailer for a proposed sequel, Battlestar Galactica: The Second Coming.

 The series was remade with a reimagined three-hour miniseries in 2003 and followed by a weekly series that ran from 2004 to 2009.

+Caprica was a prequel series to the 2004 reimagined series that ran for 19 episodes in 2010.
+It is set 58 years before the main series on the Colonial capital world of Caprica, showing how humanity first created the Cylons, who would later turn against their human masters.
+One last installment, Battlestar Galactica: Blood & Chrome, a sequel set during the First Cylon War after the events of Caprica, was released on Machinima, Inc. before being released to home video in 2012.

 In 2009, Bryan Singer was tapped to direct a feature film remake with production input from original series creator Glen A. Larson.
 Larson's death in 2014 caused a delay, but in 2016 Lisa Joy was assigned to be the screenwriter and the studio was considering Francis Lawrence to replace Singer as director.
+As of 2024, no film project has materialized.

-A reboot of the reimagined Galactica was announced in 2020 as a future addition to NBCUniversal's Peacock streaming service.
-Mr. Robot creator Sam Esmail is to serve as the new Galacticas executive producer.
+A Battlestar Galactica project was announced in 2019 as a future addition to NBCUniversal's Peacock streaming service.
+Mr. Robot creator Sam Esmail was to serve as the new Galactica's executive producer.
+In July 2024, Variety reported that the project was no longer in development.